Trovemaster/Duo/docs/source/omega.rst

 A general workflow for building the :math:`\Omega` representation is:

-1. Solve the electronic Schrˆdinger equation to obtain electronic wavefunctions, and construct potential energy curves and spinñorbit coupling curves for the electronic states of interest.
+1. Solve the electronic Schr√∂dinger equation to obtain electronic wavefunctions, and construct potential energy curves and spin‚Äìorbit coupling curves for the electronic states of interest.
-2. Build, at each bond length :math:`r`, the electronic + spinñorbit Hamiltonian matrix :math:`\mathbf{H}_\Omega(r) = \mathbf{V}(r) + \mathbf{H}_{\rm SO}(r)` in the chosen electronic basis.
+2. Build, at each bond length :math:`r`, the electronic + spin‚Äìorbit Hamiltonian matrix
+   :math:`\mathbf{H}_\Omega(r) = \mathbf{V}(r) + \mathbf{H}_{\rm SO}(r)` in the chosen electronic basis.
-3. Diagonalise :math:`\mathbf{H}_\Omega(r)` at each :math:`r` to obtain spinñorbit-decoupled channels and effective potentials labelled by :math:`\Omega`.
+3. Diagonalise :math:`\mathbf{H}_\Omega(r)` at each :math:`r` to obtain spin‚Äìorbit-decoupled channels and effective
+   potentials labelled by :math:`\Omega`.
 4. To achieve exact equivalence with the original :math:`\Lambda S` representation, apply the same *r-dependent* unitary transformation to the remaining parts of the rovibronic Hamiltonian.
 In particular, transforming radial